MAXSURF RESISTANCE

 Powerful and Fast Prediction of Vessel Resistance and Wave Surface Patterns

-With this module, Maxsurf provides tools for quickly predicting the resistance of a ship hull using a choice of tank testing regression methods or an analytical Slender Body method.
+MAXSURF Resistance provides tools for quickly predicting the resistance of a ship hull using a choice of tank testing regression methods or an analytical Slender Body method.
 The user is given many options and instant feedback indicating which method is best suited for the hull type being analyzed.
-With Maxsurf Resistance, the Naval Architect has a powerful tool for getting quick answers using proven methods without manual calculations.
+With MAXSURF Resistance, the Naval Architect has a powerful tool for getting quick answers using proven methods without manual calculations.

 Maxsurf Wave Field 55K Containership Above Water